SifatSikder/my-git-cheat-sheet/README.md

 6. **git merge branch-name** : merge the specified branch’s history into the current one.
 Best way to resolve the conflict is from vscode and then commit,push again in current branch

 7. **git log** : show all commits in the current branch’s history

+# SHARE & UPDATE
+## Retrieving updates from another repository and updating local repos

+1. **git remote add [alias] [repo-url]** : add a git URL as an alias

+2. **git fetch [alias]** : fetch down all the branches from that Git remote

+3. **git merge [alias]/[branch]** : merge a remote branch into your current branch to bring it up to date

+4. **git push** : transmit local main branch commits to the remote repository branch

+5. **git push -u origin branchname** : transmit a particular local branch commits other than mainbranch to the remote repository branch

+6. **git pull** : fetch and merge any commits from the tracking remote branch

+# TEMPORARY COMMITS
+## Temporarily store modified, tracked files in order to change branches

+1. **git stash** : Save modified and staged changes for later use, and then reverts them from working copy

+2. **git stash list** : list stack-order of stashed file changes

+3. **git stash pop** : write working from top of stash stack

+4. **git stash drop** : discard the changes from top of stash stack